Lieutenant Colonel William McKenzie, MC, OBE - letters - 1915 - Part 3

 a mushroom & I'll get quite a

-shock when I get back to Aus
+shock when I get back to Aust

 2

-4 months ago since I saw you all at Bendigo
+4 months ago since I saw you all at Bendigo.

-How do you like the postcards I am
+How do you like the Postcards I am

 sending you?
 Some of them "crackeys"

-do you think of my photo on the camel by the sphinx?
-If you were here there would
+do you think of my photo on the Camel by

 be hundreds of donkeys to choose from